Step 2 — Definition of Variable Types

 Information

-The Information panel provides a range of statistics relating to the current type assignment of variables:
+The Information panel provides statistics related to the current type assignments:

 Data